Selwyn Jepson: Youth and SOE Service

 Jepson was born in Bloomsbury and educated at St Paul's School, London and the Sorbonne.
-He served in the Tank Corps during World War I and in the Special Operations Executive (SOE) in World War II.
-In the latter role he recruited for the independent French F section, as one of the SOE's "most skilled craftsmen" and its senior recruiting officer.
-When interviewed by the Imperial War Museum he stated:
+He served in the Tank Corps during World War I and in the clandestine Special Operations Executive (SOE) in World War II.
+In 1942 and 1943, he was the recruiting officer for F section which infiltrated agents into France to foment opposition to Nazi occupation of the country.